-- Budget allocated or process for establishing a budget documented
+- The budget allocated or process for establishing a budget documented

 Create a “Closed Lost” Nurturing Strategy

 Sometimes, it’s not you — it’s them.
 In a perfect world, leads would flow continuously through the sales funnel, always moving closer to the inevitable closing of the deal.
 The reality is, you simply can’t win every deal in the pipeline.
-But just because some leads don’t close when you want them to doesn’t mean it’s unattainable.
+But just because some leads don’t close on your timeline, doesn’t mean it’s unattainable.